afarooqui98/gem5_GUI/docs/blog_post.md

 ### Wiring

 To enable wire drawing, click the wire icon between the menu and the catalog.
 While in wire drawing mode, objects cannot be interacted with.
-Clicking this button changes the cursor to a cross hair, allowing the user to connect ports with wires.
+Clicking this button changes the cursor to a crosshair, allowing the user to connect ports with wires.
 Failing to connect two ports or connecting incompatible ports will result in an error message.
-Right clicking a wire brings up a context menu, which will allow for deletion and inspection (printing information about the end connections).
+Right-clicking a wire brings up a context menu, which will allow for deletion and inspection (printing information about the end connections).

 **![](https://lh5.googleusercontent.com/k3X4PbsV-p_0oNeMGzexuSvBhwoxifQ28G0GGwRPh3QdDB7Q_zl1dCq-dSx7yF7OOA5lsIbB2maPyrQl_yaHlal2H-QIfMKeph4FpgnbwPfTdk0qWnVR9CFmdGq7VeEDV1wT5I9Q)**

 ### Context

 An important part of understanding the gem5 GUI is the way user context works.
 Whenever an object is created or selected, it is set as the current selected SymObject.
-Objects that are selected are typically highlighted green, unless there are required attributes that need to be set by the user; then, the object is red.
+Objects that are selected are typically highlighted green unless there are required attributes that need to be set by the user; then, the object is red.
 Any time an object is selected, the user can move it around freely and resize it in the canvas, and its attributes are populated in the attribute table.
 Finally, it&#39;s important to note that wiring _is not_ dependent on the current context, so any ports for any objects may be connected to others regardless of whether they are in context.

 ### Menu Overview

 The menu contains tools to interact with the GUI.
-Most of these correspond to self explanatory standard window functionality, and all options in the menu correspond to a keyboard shortcut.
+Most of these correspond to self-explanatory standard window functionality, and all options in the menu correspond to a keyboard shortcut.

 ### Run